top of page

 3. How quickly can Ayurvedic treatments show results?
 Results vary depending on the individual and the severity of the condition.
 Some people notice relief within weeks, while others may take longer.

 4. Are there any side effects of Ayurvedic treatments?
-When practiced under the guidance of a qualified Ayurvedic practitioner, treatments are generally safe and free from side effects.
+When practised under the guidance of a qualified Ayurvedic practitioner, treatments are generally safe and free from side effects.

 5. Can I use Ayurvedic remedies alongside modern medicine?
-Ayurveda and modern medicine can complement each other, but always consult both practitioners before combining treatments.
+Ayurveda and modern medicine can complement each other; however, it is always advisable to consult both practitioners before combining treatments.

 Reference: